Fuel (band): Natural Selection, lineup changes, and Angels & Devils (2002–2007)

-On June 8, 2006, the band announced the band had found a new lead singer but was awaiting confirmation from the record label to announce it.
-Still, they officially entered the studio in mid-August with producer Scott Humphrey to start recording their fourth album.
-Due to other commitments Stewart was not available to play drums on the album, so Tommy Lee and Josh Freese performed drums in his place.
-The band posted photos from the studio fairly often on the band's website and MySpace.
+In June, the band announced they had found a new lead singer but were awaiting confirmation from the record label to announce who it was.
+They entered the studio in mid-August with producer Scott Humphrey to start recording their fourth album.
+Due to other commitments, Stewart was not available to play drums on the album, so Tommy Lee and Josh Freese filled his seat.

-On March 9, 2007, The Band officially announced Fuel's next album, complete with new band members, was fully mixed and going to mastering, and on April 19, 2007, he posted on Fuel's official website their new lead singer was Toryn Green.
+In March 2007, the band announced that their next record was fully mixed and going to mastering, and in April, they revealed that their new lead singer was Toryn Green.
+They disclosed the album's name—Angels & Devils—in May.

-On May 15, 2007, The Band announced the title of the new album—Angels & Devils.
-On June 19, 2007, Fuel's first single from their new album, "Wasted Time", was released into rock radio and internet download, peaking at No. 24 on Billboard's Hot Mainstream Rock Tracks.
-The album was released on August 7, 2007.
-A second single, "Gone", was released on October 23.
+In June, the first single, "Wasted Time", was released, peaking at No. 24 on Billboards Hot Mainstream Rock Tracks.
+The album followed in August.
+A second single, "Gone", was issued in October.
 Angels & Devils debuted on the Billboard 200 at No. 42, selling roughly 15,000 copies in its first week.
-On October 20, 2008, Sony's catalog division Legacy Recordings released the album Playlist: The Very Best of Fuel on their Playlist series.
+In October 2008, Sony's catalog division Legacy Recordings released the compilation Playlist: The Very Best of Fuel on their Playlist series.